opengovfoundation/madison/install.md

     * Follow the homebrew instructions for enabling the extension
 1.  run `composer install` to install all composer packages
 1.  copy `app/config/example_creds.yml` to `app/config/creds.yml` and add your mysql credentials
+1.  copy `app/config/example_oauth_creds.yml` to `app/config/oauth_creds.yml` and add any social credentials you want to enable.
 1.  run `php artisan migrate` to create database schema